Salado: The Drinking Water Crisis in Uruguay | Translation

 [Bruno]: In Uruguay, the maximum allowed sodium to consider water potable is 200 milligrams per liter, and for chlorine, it’s 250.
 During the water emergency, OSE raised the maximum limits of what is considered potable: for sodium to more than double, and for chlorine, triple.

 [Nausícaa]: At School 262, the children have breakfast and lunch.
 So they had to adapt.
 Since the school is public, the authorities provide extra funds to buy bottled water, prepare powdered milk for breakfast, and drink water at lunch.
-And the meals arrive prepared, with the commitmentrequirement that they to be made with bottled water.
+And the meals arrive prepared, with the requirement that they be made with bottled water.

 [Bruno]: When we visited the school on July 19, the situation was improving.
 The children had returned from their winter vacations, and Junior, for example, said he saw how the situation improved with the rain.

 [Junior]: I know that the river levels rose because I went to Santa Lucía during the holidays, and in the first few days, the river had almost no water.
-But after rainingit rained for three consecutive days in Santa Lucía, the river was full again.
+But after it rained for three consecutive days in Santa Lucía, the river was full again.

 [Teacher]: Did you see how the river’s appearance changed?
 Were you in that area?